 Páll is famous for beautifully carving faces in stone and you can see his work in many places in Iceland.

 If you walk up to the Bæjargil ravine, you will notice rocks in nature with faces chiselled into them.
-According to Þjóðsögur Jóns Árnasonar - the Compilation of Folklore by Jón Árnason, there is a ghost in the ravine:
+According to Þjóðsögur Jóns Árnasonar - the Collection of Folklore by Jón Árnason, there is a ghost in the ravine:

 "In the mountain south of the farm at Húsafell, you will find a large ravine.
 It runs from the east part of the field and into the river Hvítá in Borgarfjörður.
 In the ravine, Bæjargil, you will find a waterfall.